-Survivor benefits are determined by several factors, which include the amount of earned service credit, highest average salary of the deceased, the benefit structure in place under which service credit was obtained, and the qualified survivor who will receive the benefits.
+Survivor benefits are determined by several factors, which include the amount of earned service credit, highest average salary of the deceased, the benefit structure(s) in place under which service credit was obtained, and the qualified survivor(s) who will receive the benefits.

-Contributions Provisions as of June 30, 2021 - Eligible employees, the School and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
+Contributions provisions as of June 30, 2022 - Eligible employees, the School and the State are required to contribute to the SCHDTF at a rate set by Colorado statute.
 The contribution requirements for the SCHDTF are established under C.R.S. § 24-51-401, et seq. and § 24-51-413.
-Eligible employees are required to contribute 10.00% of their PERA-includable salary during the period of July 01, 2020 through June 30, 2021.
-The School's contribution rate was 20.90% of covered salaries for July 01, 2020 through June 30, 2021.
-However, a portion of School's contribution (1.02% of covered salaries) is allocated to the Health Care Trust Fund (See Note 6).
-Contribution rates for the SCHDTF are expressed as a percentage of salary as defined in C.R.S. § 24-51-208(1)(f).
+Eligible employees are required to contribute 10.50% of their PERA-includable salary during the period of July 01, 2021 through June 30, 2022.
+The School's contribution rate was 20.90% of covered salaries for July 01, 2021 through June 30, 2022.
+However, a portion of the School's contribution (1.02% of covered salaries) is allocated to the Health Care Trust Fund (See Note 6).
+Contribution rates for the SCHDTF are expressed as a percentage of salary as defined in C.R.S. § 24-51-101(42).